yashumayank/FastNeo/README.md

 cd test_run
 run_neoepitopes.sh test_sample
 ```
-The expected output files are in the test_run folder.
-Here is an example that downloads published cfRNA data using SRA toolkit and runs the tool using custom options:
+Crosscheck the outp with the expected output files that are in the test_run folder.
+Below is an example that downloads published cfRNA data using SRA toolkit and runs the tool using custom options:

 ```
 fasterq-dump --split-3 SRR25143498